 Gottman Method Couples Therapy combines the knowledge and wisdom of four decades of Gottman research and clinical practice.
 Through research-based interventions and exercises, couples learn to break through barriers and achieve greater understanding, connection, and intimacy in their relationships.

-Gottman Method Couples Therapy is a structured, goal-oriented, scientifically-based therapy.
-Intervention strategies are based on empirical data from Dr. Gottman’s four decades of research with more than 3,000 couples.
-This research shows us what works to help couples achieve a healthy long-term relationship.
-The Gottman Method Couples Therapy was developed out of this research to help couples:
+Gottman Method Couples Therapy is a structured, goal-oriented, science-based therapy.
+Interventions are based on empirical data from Dr. Gottman's four decades of research with more than 3,000 couples.
+This research shows us what works to help couples achieve a healthy, long-term relationship.
+The Gottman Method was developed out of this research to help couples:

 If your couples therapists asks you to re-phrase your criticism another way, into a “complaint,” or asks you to start your sentence off a bit more gently, you know this is a Gottman Method intervention.
 Criticism is one of the Four Horsemen Gottman describes as bearers of bad marriages.
 Read more about The Four Horsemen.

 Learning to love someone means knowing what’s realistic to accept and what’s not.

 Sue Johnson, Ph.D. is the co-founder of the “Emotionally Focused” model of therapy.
 Emotionally Focused Couples Therapy has demonstrated its effectiveness with couples in over 25 years of clinical research.
 Dr. Johnson describes patterns that couples engage in, in to attempt to meet their intimacy needs.